 I am an assistant professor in the Department of Computer Science, William & Mary (The second oldest university in the USA, and the public Ivy).
 My research interest is at the intersection of Data Science and Computer Systems.
 My research group (the data lab) develops eco-systems, platforms, systems, and libraries for Data Science systems while plugging the emerging storage and compute hardware in the system software stack of data science to tackle scalability, performance, and data safety.
 This roughly translates to Distributed Systems, IO, File and Storage Systems, Memory sub-systems, Data Management, and High-Performance Data Analytics with a focus on emerging Big Data applications such as Graph Processing, Stream Analytics, Deep Learning, etc.

-I am teaching a new course in Systems for Deep Learning in Fall, 2023.
+I am teaching a new course in Systems for Deep Learning in Fall, 2024.
 Current MS and PhD students, please register if you want to know the current state of the art.
-We will be using GraphPY as an education tool.
+We will be using Deep-CodeGen as an education tool.

 Current Research Projects

-I am leading the Data Lab in the Department of Computer Science, William & Mary.
-Everything that we do here is related to huge data that is a norm today.
+I lead the Data Lab in the Department of Computer Science, William & Mary.
+Everything we do here is related to huge data that is a norm today.
 The following projects are under active research in the Data Lab, but a lot more are still in the drawing board phase:

 The following papers either have been published or are about to be published.
 Feel free to send me an email for the paper or the code.
 Many exciting works are in the pipeline that will be submitted soon to top-tier conferences and journals.
 If you are interested in knowing more about those papers, send me an email to initiate the discussion. * denotes the top-tier venues, that are extremely competitive to get in.